jdeathe/centos-ssh/README.md

 ### Custom Configuration

 If using the optional data volume for container configuration you are able to customise the configuration.
-In the following examples your custom docker configuration files should be located on your local host within a "config" directory relative to your working directory - i.e: ./config/ssh.pool-1
+In the following examples your custom docker configuration files should be located on the Docker host under the directory ```/etc/service-config/<container-name>/``` where ```<container-name>``` should match the applicable container name such as "ssh.pool-1.1.1" or, if the configuration is common across a group of containers, simply "ssh.pool-1" for the given examples.

 #### authorized_keys